MochaSettai/MochaSettai/README.md

 ## 💼 About Me

-🔹 Actively looking for an Internship in Ireland or remote (2025/2026)
+🔹 I am actively looking for an Internship in Ireland or remote (2025/2026)

 🔹 I’ve honed my skills in languages and frameworks such as **JavaScript**, **React**, **Node.js**, **MongoDB**, **Java**, **Python**, **HTML**, **CSS/Tailwind**, **Java**, **Python**, **C++** and more.